YimMenu-Lua/SAMURAI-Scenarios/README.md

 # Credits

-[TheKingBugga](https://www.unknowncheats.me/forum/members/2987262.html) on UC for helping with issues.
+[TheKingBugga](https://www.unknowncheats.me/forum/members/2987262.html) on UC for helping with code issues.

 [ShinyWasabi](https://github.com/ShinyWasabi) for inspiring the layout of the menu.